Will My Boiler Work If The Water Is Off?

 How do you find your stopcock

 The stopcock, which is also a tap or valve, is located under your kitchen sink.
 They are not often turned off so they can be difficult to turn on.
-However, a strong neighbour or friend should be able and able handle it.
+However, a strong neighbor or friend should be able and able handle it.

 You should note that the stopcock may be in a different place or arrangement than you originally intended.
 Now is a good time for you to locate it so you can find it again.